nelsonrm2/Word-Games/README.md

 An encoder/decoder pair that implements a Caesar cipher\
 Reads from a plaintext file and shifts the letters to scramble the message\
 The distance that the letters are shifted is randomly generated

+## WordSearch

+A faster way to search for a given word in the dictionary\
+Skips through the dictionary to search for individual letters